AndreLeEEEEE/StockHistory/README.md

 excel sheet.
 Infinity is the most common case for a ratio; this occurs when a container's inact is greater than zero, but its act is zero.
 Since a division by zero would crash the program, infinity will be assigned instead.

 Given the time frame, I'd expect this program to be ran once a year or so.
+That's a good thing considering how just six locations makes this program run for roughly two hours.